 - Giant tortoises return to the highlands of Santa Cruz

-- The main pupping season (births) of sea lions has started (although pups may be seen throughout the year).
+- The main birthing season of sea lions begins, although pups may be seen throughout the year.
 Western and central islands are common places for such sightings.

 September in Galapagos

-- Sea lions are very active.
-Females have reached estrus stage, and so harem-gathering males are constantly barking and fighting.
+- Sea lions are very active with harem-gathering males constantly barking and fighting.
 Pups still being born.

 In September, active penguins delight swimmers and snorkelers at Bartolome Island with penguins swimming like torpedos through the water.

 Visiting the Galapagos in October is cool and dry, but temperatures are rising again.
 The ocean is still cool and southern currents bring rich nutrients to feed the diverse ecosystem of the Galapagos Islands.
 There are few crowds in the October off season so it’s a great time for deals.